janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 ---
 ### Background Context:

 **ALX Software Engineering/Holberton School** uses some `Apache HTTP Server` to teach its students on the working of server and web infrastructure etc. Students are given a full-on functioning Docker container with the requisite resources for learning concepts in real time.
 In this context a student uses a Docker container running a GNU/Linux Ubuntu Server that hosts an Apache web server.
-The "Docker Container" meant to be the vessel of knowledge, holding the Apache web server within its byte-filled heart, which would serve out beautiful static content to HTTP requests; it instead serves "404" messages and the likes :).
+However, the "Docker Container" meant to be the vessel of knowledge, holding the Apache web server within its byte-filled heart, which would serve out beautiful static content to HTTP requests; it instead serves "404" messages and the likes :).
 In this tale of a seeming misconfig, darkness lurked.
-A server's promise of `'Hello Holberton'` vanished, replaced by a `'Empty reply from server'`" chant - it went 'incognito'.
+A server's promise of `'Hello Holberton'` vanished, replaced by a `'Empty reply from server'`" chant.
+It went 'incognito', basically.
 That is not a very exciting situation, is it?

 <br/>